ronilan/rusticon/From_Crumbicon_to_Rusticon.md

 One distinction stands out: Crumb is **dynamically scoped**, a rarity among programming languages.
 It is also purely functional and forbids side effects (other than I/O).
 These two attributes make writing Crumb programs “different from normal.”
 While Crumb is a very simple language, working with it requires carefully crafting the code.
 Writing the original Crumbicon application in Crumb was therefore quite a laboring task.

-The idea behind this porting project was to take something hand-crafted for one very specific, somewhat obscure world, and see if it could be adapted to a completely new one—while maintaining an identical look-and-feel and keeping the internals as similar as possible.
+The idea behind this porting project was to take something hand-crafted for one very specific, somewhat obscure world, and see if it could be adapted to a completely new one—while maintaining an identical look-and-feel and keeping the elements as similar as possible.

 ## Architecture